OpenEvalProject/evals/manuscripts/elife-78633/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/78633/elife-78633-fig4-v2.jpg)

 **Figure 4.:** The reciprocal neutralizing ID50 titers in the sera elicited by ‘BBIBP-CorV +mos-tri-RBD’ vaccination compared with those elicited by ‘BBIBP-CorV +homo-tri-RBD’ and ‘BBIBP-CorV +BBIBP-Corv’ vaccinations against the live-viruses of SARS-CoV-2 Omicron as well as other immune-evasive variants.
 The quantification limit of the live-virus neutralization assay was 20, and the ID50 titers below the LOQ were set to 20.
 Data are presented as mean ± SEM.
 One-way ANOVA followed by the LSD t-test was used for the comparison of data between different groups. *p<0.05, **p<0.01, ****p<0.0001.
-GMT values are displayed in the lower part of the figure.Figure 4—source data 1.
+GMT values are displayed in the lower part of the figure.

 The neutralizing antibody response against Omicron variant boosted by BBIBP-CorV was dramatically reduced compared with that against prototype virus, suggesting significant immune evasion of Omicron from the homologous BBIBP-CorV booster vaccination.
 Compared with ‘BBIBP-CorV +BBIBP-CorV’ vaccination, the neutralizing antibody GMT against Omicron variant in the ‘BBIBP-CorV +homo-tri-RBD’ immunization group was increased from <85 to 194, however, the value was also significantly lower than that against the prototype strain.
 Furthermore, similar to the results of pseudo-virus neutralization assay, ‘BBIBP-CorV +mos-tri-RBD’ vaccination elicited remarkably improved live-virus neutralizing antibodies with a GMT value of 731 (Figure 4).
 Compared to booster vaccinations of BBIBP-CorV and homo-tri-RBD, boosting with mos-tri-RBD induced >8.6-fold and 3.8-fold higher Omicron-specific neutralizing antibodies, respectively, which provides an effective booster vaccine against Omicron variant.
 Similar results were also observed for Beta and Delta variants.
 In ‘BBIBP-CorV +BBIBP-CorV’ vaccination groups, both Beta and Delta variants exhibited less sensitivity to neutralization by the sera from the immunized rats.
 While, the neutralizing antibody GMT against Beta variant elicited by ‘BBIBP-CorV +homo-tri-RBD’ was increased from 229 to 532 (2.3-fold), and further improved to 1568 (6.8-fold) by ‘BBIBP-CorV +mos-tri-RBD’ vaccination (Figure 4).
 For Delta variant, the neutralizing antibody GMT boosted by mos-tri-RBD and homo-tri-RBD was 5.5-fold and 10.3-fold, respectively, higher than that boosted by BBIBP-CorV (Figure 4).
 These results implied that mos-tri-RBD was immunologically superior to homo-tri-RBD and BBIBP-CorV as a booster dose against Omicron and other immune-evasive SARS-CoV-2 variants.